Mount Tanigawa: Safety

 Although many trekking routes leading to the summit are relatively safe, there have been many deaths due to rock climbing, so it is sometimes called "mountain of death".

 As of December 2014, since its initial exploration and route-finding in the early 1930s, a total of 805 people have died on Tanigawa-dake.
 (Compare with the approximately 200 people who have died on Mt.
 Everest over a comparable period.)
 In 1943, a climbing party disappeared on the mountain.
 They were not found until another climbing party stumbled upon their remains in 1973.
 In the 1960s, there was a famous rescue attempt of Japanese climbers on the main face who had died of exposure.
 Their bodies were eventually brought down when the Japanese Self-Defense Forces cut the rope with gunfire in order to retrieve the bodies.

 Japan offers a high level of support with helicopter trained mountain rescue teams, though with high wind there is always the chance that they cannot be deployed.
 Along the upper ridges are two safety huts.
-One is the emergency hut for 2-3 near Ichinokura-dake (一ノ倉岳), which may be hard to find on deep snow and therefore unusable.
-The much larger "Shoulder Hut" below the summit of Tanigawa-Dake is much more spacious, but is unheated and unmanned in winter.
+One is the emergency hut for 2-3 climbers near Ichinokura-dake (一ノ倉岳), which may be hard to find in deep snow and therefore unusable.
+The much larger "Shoulder Hut" below the summit of Tanigawa-Dake is much more spacious, but is unheated and unstaffed in winter.

 Sometimes called the mountain of death, the mountain is bedecked at all levels with commemorative plaques for those who have died on the mountain.
 Some of these groups have been rather large.
 Near the base of the mountain is a large sculpted piton, with an adjoining wall inscribed with the names of all those who have died on the mountain.

-Misc
+Miscellaneous

 The closest train station is Doai Station (土合駅).

-Climbing Mount Tanigawa is one of the main storylines in the novel Climber's High, which was made into an NHK documentary in 2005 and a movie in 2008.
+Climbing Mount Tanigawa is one of the main storylines in the novel Seventeen (Climber's High in Japanese), which was made into an NHK documentary in 2005 and a movie (Climber's High) in 2008.

+The mountain serves as a central plot point in the series Encouragement of Climb, where friends Aoi and Hinata first experience the thrill of mountain climbing together in their youth.

 Japanese clothing and lifestyle retailer Snow Peak is named after Mount Tanigawa.

 In Gunma's Jomo Karuta, Mount Tanigawa is featured on the 'mi' card.